icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_bldc_position/doc_quickstart/quickstart.rst

 Next steps
 ++++++++++

-As a next step you can try changing the target position in the ``demo-bldc-position.xc`` file located in the ``src`` forlder of the app.
+As a next step you can try changing the target position in the ``demo-bldc-position.xc`` file located in the ``src`` folder of the app.
 In the function ``position_profile_test`` change the variable ``target_position`` to some other value within the defined in the motor configuration file limit.
-The configuration file can be found in the ``module_motor`` and is common for all standalong motorcontrol applications.
+The configuration file can be found in the ``module_motor`` and is common for all standalone motor control applications.
 The parameter ``MAX_POSITION_LIMIT`` in the ``bldc_motor_config.h`` defines the positioning control limit.

-You might also try varing accelerations and decelerations as well as profile velocity (``acceleration``, ``deceleration``, ``velocity``).
+You might also try varying accelerations and decelerations as well as profile velocity (``acceleration``, ``deceleration``, ``velocity``).
 The maximum setpoint values of those variables are also defined in the ``bldc_motor_config.h``.

 Examine the code
 ................

    #.
 In xTIMEcomposer navigate to the ``src`` directory under ``app_demo_bldc_position`` and double click on the ``demo-bldc-positioning.xc`` file within it.
 The file will open in the central editor window.
    #.
-Find the main function and note that application runs one logical core on the COM_TILE (tile 0) for the user motorcontrol application, one logical core on tile 2 for the main positioning control loop, and five cores on the IFM_TILE for commutation, watchdog, and motor feedback sensor servers.
+Find the main function and note that application runs one logical core on the COM_TILE (tile 0) for the user motor control application, one logical core on tile 2 for the main positioning control loop, and five cores on the IFM_TILE for commutation, watchdog, and motor feedback sensor servers.
    #.
 Core 1:  Test Profile Position Client function.
 It implements a user application for the profile positioning control. ::

        position_profile_test(c_position_ctrl, c_qei_p5, c_hall_p5);